 You’ll come across the Lone Shieling as you climb the 3rd mountain in this area of the park called North Mountain.
 Lone Shieling is quite special.
 It depicts a Scottish crofter’s hut amidst a 350-year growth of sugar maple trees.
 There is a short 20-minute walk through the woods.
 This place is so quiet and, almost mystical!

 When I was there I was treated to a piper in full dress.
 I talked to him a bit and he told me that he is from the area and plays there from time to time throughout the summer.
 Just because he loves to play and it is the perfect spot.
 I am really sorry that I did not take a picture of him.

-Travelling across the highlands plateau towards the east side of the park you'll see another look-off as you start your descent down North Mountain.
+Travelling across the highlands plateau towards the east side of the Cape Breton Highlands National Park you'll see another look-off as you start your descent down North Mountain.
 You'll have a great view of Beulach Ban Falls here.
 This view must be awesome in the spring with the winter run-off from the highlands.

 There is also a hiking trail here.
 Follow the Cabot Trail down the mountain and you’ll see a sign for the Aspy hiking trail (#13).
 The parking lot for the trail is at the base of the falls.

 As you follow the Cabot Trail you will reach Cape North.
 Here you can decide to turn left and go towards the most northern part of the island.
 A beautiful and rugged area.
 Go whalewatching in Bay St. Lawrence or hike the Money Point Hiking trail.

 Continuing to your right from Cape North on the Cabot Trail will take you towards Neil's Harbour and then the Ingonish area.
 You will now be on the east side of the Cape Breton Highlands National Park.